 HENNING DALHOFF / SCIENCE PHOTO LIBRARY HENNING DALHOFF / SCIENCE PHOTO LIBRARY

 Genetic mutations and cancer.
 Artwork showing the genetic basis of the formation of a cancerous tumour.
 Chromsomes (far left) contain genes that help to suppress tumour formation.
-When exposed to a carcinogenic, or toxic substance (yellow warning symbol), these chromosomes are damaged (next diagram).
-The following diagram shows cancerous cells multiplying to form a tumour within a block of tissue (last three diagrams).
-The final diagram shows tumour cells entering the bloodstream, leading to the spread (metastasis) of cancer throughout the body.
+When exposed to a carcinogenic, or toxic substance (yellow warning symbol), these chromosomes are damaged.
+The middle diagram shows a damaged cell replicating to form cancerous cells.
+The final diagram shows the cancerous cells multiplying to form a tumour within a block of tissue.

 Model release not available.
 Property release not required.